gdelarosa/Shine/README.md

 This app was built with Xcode 7.3 and Swift 2.

-*As of 11/6/16 Shine is being updated to Swift 3, Xcode 8.
+*Shine is being updated to Swift 3, Xcode 8.
 Profile, comment, and the share buttons are currently disabled.

 ![launchscreen](https://cloud.githubusercontent.com/assets/9616943/18900238/99b3abfa-84f4-11e6-84bb-d096b515e267.png)
 ![communityfeed](https://cloud.githubusercontent.com/assets/9616943/18900246/a6877a82-84f4-11e6-91da-5d89f8c7ee9d.png)